Applying for a Rental Property is easy with Solutions, because we are here to help!

 Finally, it is absolutely imperative that you are truthful on your application and do not leave out any relevant information.

-We have access to many resources including (but not limited to) default databases and have good working relationships with other agents in the area.
+We have access to many resources including TICA (a national tenancy database), and have good working relationships with other agents in the area.
 Our application processing procedure is thorough and designed to show up any inconsistencies.
 Any application that is misleading or untruthful is automatically declined.

 If there is a reason why your rental history is not as good as it should be, you must be up front and explain your situation on your application form.
 We can then pass this onto the owner who can make an informed decision.